Call for panels, papers and workshops

 Food Futures in the Anthropocene: Place-Based, Just, Convivial

-Deadline for Submission of Paper Abstracts and Panel and Workshop Proposals: 15 July 2020
+Submission of Paper Abstracts and Panel and Workshop Proposals is now closed.

 Emerging discourses of the Anthropocene and its critics constitute attempts to grasp a new understanding of reality: the deep and reciprocal enmeshment of daily human practices with Earth’s vital life-support systems.
 For scholars of food studies and systems, the planetary impacts of high-input monocultures, land clearing, food miles, labour exploitation, retail monopolies, unethical advertising, obesogenic environments and food waste are only some of the issues to be overcome to resolve the profound economic, ecological, social and cultural crises in the twenty-first century and realise a flourishing co-existence for ourselves and the species with whom we live and eat.
 Employing inter- and transdisciplinary methodologies and building on ‘circular’, ‘just’, ‘slow’, ‘local’, ‘convivial’, ‘healthy’ and ‘sustainable’ food concepts, the emerging discipline of food system studies is uniquely positioned to answer questions about the nature and meanings of such enmeshments as well as offering imaginative yet feasible solutions.
 How do we make sense of the food futures to come?
 What new ways of eating well and convivially are there?
 How can lessons from the past help us navigate increasingly uncertain food futures?
 What food governance arrangements—politics, policies, regulations—will overcome unconscionable inequalities and deliver food justice?
 How is and should food be represented in the media?
 These are just a few of the questions this conference will grapple with.